Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Running since 1996, the Bare Sands Turtle Sanctuary sees researchers and volunteers gather data on the nesting turtles to estimate population size, monitor abundance over time and to determine any threats to survival.
 Coral Expeditions donates to this valuable research project, and offers logistical support to transport staff, equipment, and turtles.

 Across our fleet, we are continually looking for ways to improve our sustainability to reduce waste, partner with more Organic and Fairtrade suppliers, and deliver a food and beverage experience inline with our expedition roots and beliefs.
 We have successfully implemented measures to remove P.C plastics and reduce packaging waste in our food and beverage supply chain.
-Coming in February 2020 we will be rolling out a new selection of Eco-Friendly, Fairtrade & Organic beverage products.
+In February 2020, we introduced a new selection of Eco-Friendly, Fairtrade & Organic beverage products.
 Learn more on our Cuisine page.